 Fruit Flavoured Yogurt

-Plain yoghurt can be a great choice for people with diabetes.
+Plain yoghurt can be an excellent choice for people with diabetes.
 However, flavoured ones are made with low-fat milk and loaded with carbs and sugar.
-A cup of fruit flavoured yoghurt contains 31 grams of sugar, which can lead to higher blood sugar and insulin level.
+A cup of fruit-flavoured yoghurt contains 31 grams of sugar, which can lead to higher blood sugar and insulin levels.
 Plain whole milk yogurt is a good choice for better diabetes control.

 Also Read: Diabetes Diet: 5 Power-Packed Snacks To Manage Blood Sugar Levels- Infographic